Bernard Butler: Radio host

 Since 2017, Butler has hosted the radio show BB & The King.
 Broadcast live from North London via Boogaloo Radio each Friday, Bernard Butler and partner Mark Kingston bring two hours of music and conversation around an episodic theme.
 Each week is archived via a Mixcloud page.

 Music education

 Butler collaborated in songwriting camps and sessions for Warner Chappell.
 He conducts audience-led preproduction events around the country for the Musicians’ Union.
 Butler is also a resident lead Lecturer teaching the songwriting BA degree course at BIMM University, London.

 Personal life

-On 13 April 2014, Butler participated in the London Marathon to raise funds for children with cerebral palsy, described by Butler as one of the "worst starts in life".
-Butler explains:
+On 13 April 2014, Butler participated in the London Marathon to raise funds for children with cerebral palsy.

-The problem is it's getting harder for families to get funding for therapy and children aren't getting the specialist support they need.
-So I'm raising money for the charity's treatment fund to make sure that children get seen as early as possible when it will have the greatest impact.

 Butler is a patron of the Bert Jansch Foundation.
-Set up in 2013, in the name of the legendary folk-guitarist and singer-songwriter, the foundation embraces the rich heritage of acoustic folk music and celebrates its creativity.
+Set up in 2013, in the name of the folk-guitarist and singer-songwriter, the foundation embraces the heritage of acoustic folk music and celebrates its creativity.
 Its charitable aims are to support young acoustic musicians with educational and early career opportunities.

-"When most people were just breathing, Bert was playing guitar.
-That sound really was his whole life; the vibrations of the strings were life-giving.
-The notes were like words and the whole sound a conversation."

 Butler is also a patron of the Music Venue Trust, a registered UK charity that acts to protect, secure and improve UK grassroots music venues for the benefit of communities and upcoming artists.